pkijowska/projects-studying-etc/javascript.md

 **JAVASCRIPT:**
 ---
+Javascript engine (for example Tamarin, V8, Chakra, Spidermonkey, written in c++) - so js runs asap on the browser on engine.
+Breaks the code in the tokens to understand what it means.
+Interpreter - translate and read files line by line Complier - compiles down to the language that can be understood by our machine.
+Will write it in a new language ahead of the time.
+Tries to undertsnd what we try to do to a lower level code.
+All languages have to be compiled.
+Babel and typescript are compilers.
+They take one language and convert into a different one.

 Low level language: Developer has to manage resources manually (C) High level - developer does not have to worry, everything happens automatically (JS)